astarte-platform/astarte/doc/pages/architecture/060-triggers.md

 #### Default action

-This is the configuration object representing the default action:
+This is the configuration object representing a minimal default action:

 ```json
 {